CFGer/frontend-curriculum/01_HTML/homework/README.md

 # HTML Homework

-## Task:
+## Basic Task:

-To create a simple 2-page website.
-You have the boilerplate starter code, pay attention to how the files are linked.
-It must include the following elements:
+Create a single HTML site including the following elements.
+Special attention needs to be paid to the file structure, indenation, structure and comments

-#### Page 1 & 2
+#### Page 1

 - `<header>...</header>`
 - `<nav>...</nav>`